-The Company has a relatively small base of shareholders and hence the feasibility of leveraging technology to facilitate voting in absentia and remote shareholders' participation at General Meetings is relatively more costly to the Company than physical meetings.
-Nevertheless, the Company held its first virtual AGM in 2021.
+The Company has a relatively small base of shareholders and hence the feasibility of leveraging technology to facilitate voting in absentia and remote shareholders' participation at general meetings is relatively more costly to the Company than physical meetings.
+Therefore, the Company held its AGM physically in 2022.
+Kia Lim's 27th AGM was held at The Katerina Hotel on 24 May 2022 at 12.00 noon.